Tangoy/storm-logstash/README.md

 # storm-jmx-metrics

-An project is to get all storm built-in metrics and send to Logstash-forwarder by Jmx, Ganglia or Graphite.
+An project is to get all storm built-in metrics and send to Logstash-forwarder with Jmx, Ganglia or Graphite logstash-input.
 The idea came up with an open source project named storm-graphite (https://github.com/verisign/storm-graphite)

 This project used Coda Hale metrics (http://metrics.dropwizard.io) and deployed IMetricsConsumer of Storm.

-To use this:
+##Usage
 - Setup on local mode (I just test on this)
+###Enable Metrics Consumer
 - Add lines in $STORM_HOME/conf/storm.yaml file:
 ```
   topology.metrics.consumer.register:
     - class: "storm.jmx.metrics.consumer.CustomMetricsConsumer"
   ```
+### JMX reporter
 - To report to Jmx, just put parameters in $STORM_HOME/conf/storm.yaml or Config in topology:
 ```
    argument:
     - storm.reporter: "storm.jmx.reporter.JmxMetricRepoter"
     - storm.domain.name: "storm.metrics"
 ```
+### Ganglia reporter
 - To report to Ganglia, just put parameters in $STORM_HOME/conf/storm.yaml or Config in topology
 ```
    argument: